plmercereau/tilehuria/README.md

 #### Backend

+- get one tile per zoom level that found no tile, until reaching the given minZoom
 - get single tile: re-download after a certain period of time?
 - get single tile: compare with the existing tile.
 If the downloaded tile is of better quality, replace the tile.
   - Set a `quality` metadata field when creating the tile (from an mbtile).
 Then if quality < 100, re-download